itayhubara/BinaryNet.tf/README.md

 Likewise, I use deterministic binarization and I don't apply the initialization coefficients from GLorot&Bengio 2010.
 Finally "sparse_softmax_cross_entropy_with_logits" loss is used instead if the SquareHingeLoss.

-The implementation is based on https://github.com/eladhoffer/convNet.tf but the main idea can be easily transferred to any tensorflow wrapper
+The implementation is based on https://github.com/eladhoffer/convNet.tf but the main idea can be easily transferred to any tensorflow wrapper.
+I'll probably change it to keras soon.
 (e.g., slim,keras)

 ## Data